zabore/riskclustr/cran-comments.md

 ## Test environments
-* local Windows 7 Professional install, R 4.0.0
-* Ubuntu 16.04.6 LTS (on travis-ci.org), R 4.0.0
+* Ubuntu 16.04.6 LTS (on github actions), devel, release, oldrel-1
+* Windows Server 2019 (on github actions), release
+* macOS (on github actions), release
-* win-builder (devel and release)
+* win-builder devel

 ## R CMD check results
 There were no ERRORs or WARNINGs or NOTEs

-* One example is wrapped in \donttest due to longer run time, but is still made available for the user to run locally as needed.